Chai-T29/Chai-T29.github.io/_posts/2019-01-04-a-week-with-the-apple-watch.md

 <!--more-->

-This project showcases the efficacy of various binary classification models in predicting customer churn (1 for churned, and 0 for retained).
-The project initially covers Principal Component Analysis (PCA) for dimensionality reduction and Logistic Regression (using gradient ascent and Newton's method).
-Additionally, we compare the efficacy of Decision Trees, Support Vector Machines, K-nearest neighbors, Random Forest, and Gradient Boosting models from the sklearn library based on training time and performance metrics.
+This project showcases the efficacy of logistic regression models in predicting customer churn (1 for churned, and 0 for retained).
+The project initially covers Principal Component Analysis (PCA) for dimensionality reduction and logistic regression (using gradient ascent and Newton's method).

 Here are the main questions this project aims to answer:

-1. How effective are the Logistic Regression models at predicting customer churn?
+1. How effective are the logistic regression models at predicting customer churn?
-2. What other models can we use and how do they perform compared to a simple Logistic Regression model?
+2. How can different approaches to logistic regression change the outcome of the results?
 3. How well can we predict churn and what does that tell us about shaping business strategy?

 ## Contents